 The results are the same as the ones in~\cite{DHGMS22}.
-However, as with the Magma implementation, it doesn't seem possible to compute in the same way the contextuality degree of configurations with more than 3 qubits.
-From our computations up to now, it comes that for 4 qubits the contextuality degree of elliptics is at most 351 for one of those with 360 negative lines, at most 363 for one of those with 384 negative lines.
+However, as with the Magma implementation, it does not seem possible to compute in the same way the contextuality degree of configurations with more than three qubits.
+From our computations up to now, it comes that for four qubits the contextuality degree of elliptics is at most 351 for one of those with 360 negative lines, at most 363 for one of those with 384 negative lines.
 It is at most 500 for one of the hyperbolics with 532 or 604 negative lines, and at most 517 for the single one with 612 negative lines.
 For five qubits, when starting from the number of positive contexts, the times to compute the contextuality degree of hyperbolics and elliptics are too high.
 When starting from the total number of contexts, the best bounds \numprint{10878} and \numprint{9169} obtained are not interesting, since they exceed the number of negative contexts of hyperbolics and elliptics, respectively.

-\section{Contextuality-related Properties}
+\section{Contextuality-Related Properties}